mlpack_nca - neighborhood components analysis (nca)

 To work, this algorithm needs labeled data.
 It can be given as the last row of the input dataset (specified with ’--input_file (-i)’), or alternatively as a separate matrix (specified with ’--labels_file (-l)’).

 This implementation of NCA uses stochastic gradient descent, mini-batch stochastic gradient descent, or the L_BFGS optimizer.
 These optimizers do not guarantee global convergence for a nonconvex objective function (NCA’s objective function is nonconvex), so the final results could depend on the random seed or other optimizer parameters.

-Stochastic gradient descent, specified by the value ’sgd’ for the parameter ’--optimizer (-O)’, depends primarily on two parameters: the step size (specified with ’--step_size (-a)’) and the maximum number of iterations (specified with ’--max_iterations (-n)’).
+Stochastic gradient descent, specified by the value ’sgd’ for the parameter ’--optimizer (-O)’, depends primarily on three parameters: the step size (specified with ’--step_size (-a)’), the batch size (specified with ’--batch_size (-b)’), and the maximum number of iterations (specified with ’--max_iterations (-n)’).
 In addition, a normalized starting point can be used by specifying the ’--normalize (-N)’ parameter, which is necessary if many warnings of the form ’Denominator of p_i is 0!’ are given.
 Tuning the step size can be a tedious affair.
 In general, the step size is too large if the objective is not mostly uniformly decreasing, or if zero-valued denominator warnings are being issued.
 The step size is too small if the objective is changing very slowly.
 Setting the termination condition can be done easily once a good step size parameter is found; either increase the maximum iterations to a large number and allow SGD to find a minimum, or set the maximum iterations to 0 (allowing infinite iterations) and set the tolerance (specified by ’--tolerance (-t)’) to define the maximum allowed difference between objectives for SGD to terminate.
 Be careful---setting the tolerance instead of the maximum iterations can take a very long time and may actually never converge due to the properties of the SGD optimizer.
 Note that a single iteration of SGD refers to a single point, so to take a single pass over the dataset, set the value of the ’--max_iterations (-n)’ parameter equal to the number of points in the dataset.